Modals - can/could

 - “They can't speak English.”

-Use can to ask for or give permission in everyday situations.
+Use can to ask for permission and also to give permission in everyday situations.

 Can + subject + base verb?